County Hall, Cardiff: Architecture and use

 County Hall is generally three storeys in height, but rises to four and five storeys in places.
 Its distinctive shallow pitch roofs are of black slate.
 The building is formed around a central courtyard.
+It has 24,000 square metres of council accommodation and office space.

 It is the main headquarters of Cardiff Council and is home to many of the council's departments.
 Internally, the principal rooms are the council chamber and committee rooms.
 The building also houses the council's Camera Control Room, in which CCTV is used to monitor locations across the city in an attempt to stop fly-tipping and other criminal activity.

 County Hall is also marketed as a venue for conferences, weddings and other events.
 It has an in-house catering team, a bar for refreshments and function suites to accommodate up to 300 people.